alexzerozeroone/scs/README.md

 # Pull requests

-Having a merged pull request will put you on the Supporter Wall and my eternal appreciation
+Having a merged pull request will put you on the Supporter Wall and will get my eternal appreciation

 # Supporter Wall